Skip to content

-France's Atlantic coast is one of the world's most renowned sailing destinations.
-Although it can be a challenge for inexperienced sailors, the Atlantic coast offers some of the most magnificent natural harbors and estuaries.
+France's Atlantic coast is one of the world's most famous sailing destinations.
+Although it can be a challenge for inexperienced sailors, the Atlantic coast offers some of the natural harbours and estuaries most magnificent.

-Unlike the Mediterranean coast, the Atlantic coast is better suited to those seekingadventure rather than simply a relaxing boating vacation.
-This region can be dangerous in places, and doesn't offer as many marinas and harbors as the Côte d'Azur.
+In contrast to the Mediterranean coast, the Atlantic coast is better suited to those seeking adventure rather than those simply looking for a relaxing boating holiday.
+This region can be dangerous in places and does not offer as many marinas and harbours as the Côte d'Azur.
 Depending on the season, winds and tidal currents can be quite strong.

 The sailing season on France's Atlantic coast runs from May to October.
-During winter, the winds are too strong and the temperature too low, so it's best to visit during summer when the temperature is higher and the sea calmer.
+In winter, the winds are too strong and the temperature too low, so it's best to visit during the summer when the temperature is higher and the sea calmer.

-The whole region offers a mix of tourist attractions, historic buildings, magnificent natural views and incredible cuisine.
-With major cities such as Nantes and Bordeaux just a few dozen kilometers from the coast, you might want to consider a short visit to inland France while you're at it.
+The entire region offers a mix of tourist attractions, historic buildings, beautiful natural views and incredible cuisine.
+Some major cities like Nantes and Bordeaux are just a few dozen kilometres from the coast, so you might consider a short visit inland from France while you're nearby.
 To visit the entire Atlantic coast, you'll need at least 4 weeks.

-We'll now list the most popular towns and villages on the French Atlantic coast, explain why each place is worth a visit, and everything you need to know about sailing in the region (ease of marina access, facilities on offer, tips and tricks).
+We'll now list the most popular towns and villages on the French Atlantic coast, explain why each place is worth visiting, and everything you need to know about sailing in the region (ease of access to the marina, facilities on offer, tips and tricks).

 Brest